Every September, Apple launches new iPhones and, despite how crazy 2020 has been, the company looks set to do the same this year.

 So, here's everything we already know about the iPhone 12 and the iPhone 12 Pro ranges.

-One of the big changes from iPhone 11 to 12 will be a fairly dramatic reduction in screen size, according to some tech leakers.
+One of the big changes from iPhone 11 series to 12 series will be a fairly dramatic reduction in screen size, according to some tech leakers.

-The iPhone 12 will also (finally) have an OLED display as well as a smaller notch to house the front-facing camera.
+This new baby iPhone will also (finally) have an OLED display as well as a smaller notch to house the front-facing camera.
 It'll also come packing Apple's updated mobile processor, which is set to be 5G-ready.

-There will also be a larger 6.1-inch version of the iPhone 12, which will cost $749, though it doesn't look set to gain anything beyond the bigger screen.
+There will also be a larger 6.1-inch version of the iPhone 12, which directly replaces the iPhone 11 and will cost $749, though it doesn't look set to gain anything beyond the bigger screen and a redesign.

 For more generous specs, you'll need to look towards the iPhone 12 Pro models…